aunnnn/RHLinePlot/README.md

 *Looking for how to do the **moving price label effect**?
 [Another repo here.](https://github.com/aunnnn/MovingNumbersView)*

+*P.S.
+Of course this is not in anyway affiliate with Robinhood officially.
+This is just an attempt to replicate its UI.*

 Demo stock API is from [Alphavantage](https://www.alphavantage.co).

-P.S.
-This is not in anyway affiliate with Robinhood officially.
-This is just an attempt to replicate its great UI!

 ## Table of Contents
 - [Installation](#installation)